aziabatz/cunqa/README.md

 >```
 >The personalized backend has to be a *json* file with the following structure:
 >```json
->{"backend":{"name": "BackendExample", "version": "0.0","simulator": "AerSimulator", "n_qubits": 32,"url": "", "is_simulator": true, "conditional": true, "memory": true, "max_shots": 1000000, "description": "", "basis_gates": [], "custom_instructions": "", "gates": [], "coupling_map": []}, "noise": {}
+>{"backend":{"name": "BackendExample", "version": "0.0","simulator": "AerSimulator", "n_qubits": 32,"url": "", "is_simulator": true, "conditional": true, "memory": true, "max_shots": 1000000, "description": "", "basis_gates": [], "custom_instructions": "", "gates": [], "coupling_map": []}, "noise": {}}
 >```
 >**Note:** The "noise" key must be filled with a json with noise instructions supported by the chosen simulator.

 ### 2. Python Program Example
 Once the QPUs are raised, they are ready to execute any quantum circuit.
-The following script is a basic workflow to do that.
+The following script shows a basic workflow.

 >**Warning:** To execute the following python example it is needed  to load the [Qiskit](https://github.com/Qiskit/qiskit) module:
 In QMIO: